amfzed/inf2241-moral-tech/presentation_notes.md

   * Process
     * We were severely constrained by our own skills or lack thereof -- this is essentially an intro-level example with variables and sensor swapped out
     * We brainstormed as a group.
 Ed did a fantastic job compiling notes on the readings.
 A did much of the wiring and coding, Ed put it all together and designed the packaging.
+    * How was the outcome of this device affected by its making?
+What do you feel you learned or didn't by being less involved by the fabrication?
   * Basic functionality/demo
   * Can the user control the threshold for "too dark", the amount of time before the device goes off?
   * Deployment as an accountability alarm/get-out-of-the-darkness-device